Overactive Letdown | When Your Breasts Feel like a Fire Hydrant

 What is Overactive Letdown?

 The overactive letdown reflex is described as the rather forceful release of breast milk while breastfeeding a newborn.
 Your letdown reflex comes into play when your baby latches to feed, causing the milk to flow.
-However, sometimes it can feel like there’s just way too much milk for your little one to nurse in one session.
-This can lead to frustration and discomfort for both mother and baby.
+However, sometimes it can feel like there’s just way too much milk for your little one to take in.
+This can lead to gulping air, choking, frustration, and discomfort for both mother and baby.

 Signs and Symptoms of Overactive Letdown